Lester Maddox: Early campaigns

-During his ownership of the Pickrick, Maddox, a Southern Democrat, failed in two bids for mayor of Atlanta.
+During his ownership of the Pickrick, Maddox, a Democrat, failed in two bids for mayor of Atlanta.
 In 1957, he lost to incumbent William B. Hartsfield, for whom the Hartsfield–Jackson Atlanta International Airport is named.
 Hartsfield had pursued a more moderate approach to racial issues.
 In 1961, Maddox lost to Ivan Allen, Jr., with whom he split the white vote.
 Allen's ability to garner virtually all of the black vote provided his margin of victory.

-In 1962, Maddox ran for lieutenant governor as a Southern Democrat, against Peter Zack Geer, a candidate with whom he shared segregationist and states' rights views.
+In 1962, Maddox ran for lieutenant governor as a Democrat, against Peter Zack Geer, a candidate with whom he shared segregationist and states' rights views.
 In an effort to differentiate themselves from each other, each attempted to paint the other as an extremist.
 Geer won the race, 55–45%, but Maddox gained attention across the state.

 In the following years, Maddox proclaimed himself a "Society of Liberty" martyr intent on opposing a central government which thwarted states' rights and gave special protection to minority groups.
 He was recognized by his rimless eyeglasses, dome-shaped forehead, bald head, and nervous energy.
 It was said of Maddox, "We have a populist revolution in its truest sense moving here.
 White people who work with their hands see in Lester Maddox a man of their own kind and are fighting to elect him [as governor]."
 Time magazine termed Maddox a "strident racist"; Newsweek viewed him as a "backwoods demagogue out in the boondocks".
 According to one account, the former restaurateur's appeal transcended race to embrace a right-wing brand of "populism", picturing government, rather than big business, as the villain.